 Disability duty concession scheme

-The ACT Government announced the Disability Duty Concession Scheme (DDCS) as part of the 2016-17 budget.
+The ACT Government announced the Disability Duty Concession Scheme (DDCS) as part of the 2016-17 Budget.
 The DDCS encourages adults with a long-term and permanent disability, who may otherwise rely on government accommodation, to find long‑term accommodation to suit their needs.

-If you’re eligible, the scheme exempts you from having to pay duty if you have a long-term and permanent disability and you want to purchase a home as your principal residence.
+If you’re eligible, the DDCS exempts you from having to pay conveyance duty if you have a long-term and permanent disability and you want to purchase a home as your principal residence.
 It’s available to ACT residents who have qualified for an individual funding package under the National Disability Insurance Scheme (NDIS).
 NDIS participants are individuals with a long-term and permanent intellectual, physical, sensory or psychiatric disability that significantly impacts their level of function.

-This requirement doesn’t apply to the property that you or your domestic partner must give up ownership in because of any of the following:
+This requirement doesn’t apply to the property that you or your partner must give up ownership in because of any of the following:

 - a court order